 7. La Terrasse des audiences du clair de lune: Lent

 Also here: utmost clarity, serenity, calm, extremely gentle, but clear touch, sprinklings of starlight through Aeolian sounds at the top of the keyboard in extreme ppp.
-Wide-spanning sonority, which at the climax seems to grow into the dimensions of a cathedral—the width of the night sky, clarity, darkness—excellent playing, perfect control of the most refined keyboard touch!
+Wide-spanning sonority, which at the climax seems to grow into the dimensions of a cathedral, even the width of the night sky, clarity, darkness.
+Excellent playing, perfect control of the most refined keyboard touch!

 12. Feux d’artifice: Modérément animé — Scherzando — Tempo rubato — Mouvement élargi

-A highly virtuosic Prélude: technically brilliant, perfect playing, impulsive and eruptive where the firework really takes off—impressive, blazing sound cascades, and a mysterious ending in darkness: mastership at the keyboard—though perhaps a bit technical, maybe a tad cold overall?
+A highly virtuosic Prélude: technically brilliant, perfect playing, impulsive and eruptive where the firework really takes off.
+Impressive, blazing sound cascades, and a mysterious ending in darkness: mastership at the keyboard.
+Though, it was perhaps a bit technical, maybe a tad cold overall?